regerind/rx580-pytorch-transformers-gradio-ubuntu20.4-guide/README.md

 ```

 ### 7. Handle Dependencies
-Given the older versions of NumPy, you may need to update additional packages:
+Since we are using older version of NumPy, you need to make these changes:
 ```bash
 pip uninstall numpy && pip install numpy==1.19.5 pip uninstall matplotlib && pip install matplotlib==3.3.4